-Endurance Racing and Riding – a discussion by F.W.
-Duck
+Endurance Racing and Riding – a discussion by David Nicholson D.V.M.

 Apparently there are many who are unable to understand the difference between Endurance Riding and Endurance Racing.
 While the fine points of the definition can be argued forever, a race is an event where the first entrant across the finish line is the winner.
 I suggest that a ride is an event where the entrants set their personal goals and only those entrants know if those goals were realized during the event.
 The XP Rides have catered to those who enjoy long distance riding and the personal challenges offered.
 We have placed little emphasis on winning or going fast on any given day, feeling that true endurance champions are proven over years and many different conditions.
 Events like the AERC National Championships, the Race of Champions and FEI sponsored events are Endurance Races.
 There is a place for both and the sooner we stop arguing about it and appreciate that both venues offer a place for horses and riders to enjoy the great outdoors, the better off we will all be.
 I suggest that ride managers have the prerogative to set the tone for the type of event that they desire to conduct and that they have the responsibility to design their event accordingly.